 Risk appetite & governance

 FMO’s standards and policies and good business practices foster acting with integrity.
-FMO is committed to its employees, clients and counterparties, adhering to high ethical standards.
+FMO is committed to its employees, customers and counterparties, adhering to high ethical standards.
 FMO has a Compliance framework which entails identifying risks, designing policies, monitoring, training and providing advices.
-FMO has policies on topics such as know your customer (KYC) & sanctions, anti-bribery and corruption, conflicts of interest, internal fraud, private investments, privacy and speak-up.
-FMO also regularly trains its employees in order to raise awareness by means of e.g. face-to-face trainings and mandatory compliance related e-learnings.
+FMO has policies on topics such as financial economic crime (including KYC, sanctions, anti-bribery and corruption) conflicts of interest, internal fraud, private investments, privacy and speak-up.
+FMO also regularly trains its employees to raise awareness by means of e.g. virtual classroom trainings and mandatory compliance related e-learnings.
 Employees are also encouraged to speak up in case of suspected integrity violations conducted by an FMO employee.
 Management is periodically informed via the Compliance Committee or when required on an ad-hoc basis, on integrity related matters at client or employee level.
 In case of violations, management will take appropriate actions.
 The governance of compliance also entails the following key risks:

-FMO’s KYC procedure includes screening of clients on compliance with applicable anti-money laundering, terrorist financing and international sanctions laws and regulations.
-Due diligence is performed on clients, which includes checks such as verifying the ultimate beneficial owners of the client we finance, identifying politically exposed persons, and screening against mandatory international sanction lists.
-These checks are also performed regularly during the relationship with existing clients.
-Following the DNB onsite inspection in 2018, FMO set up a FEC Enhancement Plan (FEC EP) .
-In 2019 FMO started with execution of the FEC EP which consisted of a.o. conducting the Systematic Integrity Risk Assessment (SIRA) and enhancing the know your customer (KYC) policy and procedures.
-The updated KYC policy and procedures have been implemented.
-Part of the FEC EP consists of remediation of the customer KYC files and bringing them in line with the updated policy.
-FMO has not been able to achieve the interim target on number of remediated customer KYC files.
-However additional actions, based on lessons learnt, are undertaken to further improve the FEC EP.
-The progress of the FEC EP is closely monitored by the Management Board and reported to DNB.
+FMO’s financial economic crime procedures include, amongst others, screening of customers on compliance with applicable anti-money laundering, counter financing of terrorism and international sanctions laws and regulations.
+Due diligence is performed on customers, which includes checks such as verifying the ultimate beneficial owners of the customer we finance, identifying politically exposed persons, and screening against mandatory international sanction lists.
+These checks are also performed regularly during the relationship with existing customers.
+Following a DNB onsite inspection in 2018, DNB identified several shortcomings in the way FMO conducts Customer Due Diligence/Know Your Customer.
+As FMO sees this as an area where the risk of non-compliance with Wwft and Sanctions Law is present, a FEC Enhancement program was set up to demonstrate full compliance by the end of 2021.
+In 2019 FMO started with execution of the FEC EP which consisted of a.o. conducting the Systematic Integrity Risk Assessment (SIRA), the Risk Appetite Statement on Integrity, which was updated to include Tax Integrity Risk as well, and enhancing the CDD-AML Policy, CDD-AML Manual and a wide range of guidance notes.
+It became clear in September 2020 that the progress of the FEC Enhancement programme was not fast enough.
+The updated FEC Framework has meanwhile been implemented.
+Part of the FEC EP consists of remediation of the customer KYC files and bringing them in line with the updated framework.
+The remediation of customer KYC files will continue in 2021 and progress is closely monitored by the Management Board.
+As agreed with DNB, the remediation is to be finalized on December 31, 2021.

-It cannot always be prevented that a client is involved or alleged to be involved in illicit acts (e.g. corruption).
-If such an event occurs, FMO will initiate a dialogue with the client to understand the background in order to be able to assess the severity.
-When FMO is of the opinion that no improvement by the client will be achieved (e.g. awareness, implementing controls) or the risk to FMO’s reputation is unacceptably high, FMO can invoke legal clauses in the contract to terminate the client relationship.
+There is always a risk that a client is involved or alleged to be involved in illicit acts (e.g. money laundering, fraud or corruption).
+If such an event occurs, FMO will initiate a dialogue with the client, if possible and appropriate given the circumstances, to understand the background in order to be able to assess and investigate the severity.
+When FMO is of the opinion that there is a breach of law that cannot be remedied or that no improvement by the client will be achieved (e.g. awareness, implementing controls) or that the risk to FMO’s reputation is unacceptably high, FMO may be able to exercise certain remedies under the contract such as the right to cancel a loan or suspend upcoming disbursements and will report to regulatory authorities if deemed necessary.

 General Data Protection Act (GDPR)